Ruth Elizabeth Hunt was born on 12th March 1980. She came out as a lesbian aged just 13.

 ‘When Ruth took the reins of the organisation in 2014, Stonewall was a very different place.
 Over the course of her tenure, she has changed the organisation’s culture, expanded our remit and shown an unequivocal commitment to supporting parts of the LGBT communities that have been traditionally excluded.

-‘Specifically, her commitment to integrate trans communities into Stonewall’s work, following a period of extensive consultation, has been and will continue to be integral to our development as an organisation.
+‘Specifically, her commitment to integrating trans communities into Stonewall’s work, following a period of extensive consultation, has been and will continue to be integral to our development as an organisation.
 This is a journey that is fully supported and championed by the entire Board of Trustees.

 ‘Ruth will leave with the knowledge that she has significantly transformed Stonewall for the better and has provided an exciting opportunity for a strong and forward-thinking leader to step in and take the helm during a new strategic period.
 I speak on behalf of the entire Board and staff team when I wish Ruth only the best in her next steps.’